 A policy under the Affordable Care Act requires most health insurance plans to cover contraception.
 It was adopted to improve access to birth control, which is vital to women’s health and equality.
 Since the beginning, the rule has been subject to multiple lawsuits and policy changes.

-According to media reports, new Trump administration regulations will create a sweeping religious exemption—any corporation or university will be able to use religion to deny their employees and students coverage for birth control.
-But, whether a woman uses birth control should be up to her, not her boss or university.
-If adopted, the new regulations would seriously undermine women's access to fundamental healthcare.
+New Trump administration regulations let bosses and universities use religion to deny their employees and students access to contraception.
+But whether a woman uses birth control should be up to her, not her boss or university.

 Throughout the policy's many changes, we have been fighting for our neighbors because for-profit corporations and non-profit institutions should not be allowed to use religion as a reason to deny access to contraception.
 Failure to provide this coverage threatens women's health and equality.

 The Original Exemption

 From the beginning, houses of worship have been exempt from the general rule that health insurance plans must cover contraception.
 Houses of worship do not have to (and have never had to) provide their employees insurance coverage for contraception.
 Employees working for these organizations have to pay for contraception on their own.

 Opponents of contraception argued that the exemption should be expanded to include non-profit institutions, including universities, and even for-profit corporations.